 Does My Roommate Need Renters Insurance, Too?

 So, you’ve figured out what coverage you need on your Renters Insurance policy.
 But what about your roommate(s)?
 First, you should know that your roommate is not covered by your insurance unless they are explicitly listed on the policy.
 You may think that adding everyone to one policy is a good idea because it’ll save you a few extra bucks per month.
 However, only a few insurance companies allow you to do this and it’s not usually recommended.
-One reason is because for each person a policy covers, the likelihood of a claim increases.
+One reason is that for each person a policy covers, the likelihood of a claim increases.
 Not only that, but your rate can skyrocket if your roommate does make a claim.
 It’s better that everyone has their own policy that covers their own belongings and risk.

 How Much Does Renters Insurance Cost?

 According to Value Penguin, the average cost of Renters Insurance in the United States in 2019 is $16 per month or about $187 per year.
-Alabama, Georgia and Hawaii have the highest premiums compared to the national average.
-Delaware, Idaho and Alaska have the lowest premiums compared to the national average.
+Alabama, Georgia, and Hawaii have the highest premiums compared to the national average.
+Delaware, Idaho, and Alaska have the lowest premiums compared to the national average.
 In general, Renters Insurance tends to be affordable relative to the amount of coverage it provides.